Matthew Gentry

 If I build something, I write down how it works.
 Future-me and future-teammates deserve that.

-I ship small, learn fast, and avoid the trap of building the perfect system no one is ready for.
+I try to small, learn fast, and avoid the trap of building the perfect system no one is ready for.
+But as we all have learned, it's a lot harder to make that a habit that it would seem.

 What I Value